 Our Verdict

-Bottom Line: COLAMY Ergonomic Mesh Office Chair is the better choice.
-It offers a confirmed 300 lbs weight capacity and a reliable tilt mechanism locking at 130 degrees.
+Bottom Line: COLAMY COLAMY Ergonomic Mesh Office Chair with Footrest is the better choice.
+Product A offers a clearer value proposition at $199.

 Key Differences